DJ Vyrusky

-Kofi Amoako popularly known as DJ Vyrusky is a Ghanaian disc jockey, he was the Commercial Media Manager at EchoHouse, before he becoming a full-time DJ on Starr Drive in 2014.
+Kofi Amoako, known professionally as DJ Vyrusky, is a Ghanaian disc jockey, he was the Commercial Media Manager at EchoHouse, before he becoming a full-time DJ on Starr Drive in 2014.
 He is currently the 2017 Ghana DJ Awards Best DJ of the Year and Best DJ from the Ghana Music Honors.

 Education

-He completed the University of Ghana Business School with BSc. administration (insurance option) and a master's degree in risk management and insurance from the same institution.
+He graduated from the University of Ghana Business School with a BSc. administration (insurance option) and a master's degree in risk management and insurance from the same institution.
 DJ Vyrusky attended St. Thomas Aquinas Secondary School for his high school education as a science student.